chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/sync/overview.md

 {% MarkdocImage lightSrc="/sync/gh-metadata.png" darkSrc="/sync/gh-metadata.png" alt="GitHub App metadata" /%}

-The platform tier grants access to the Chromas Sync API and is ideal for companies and organizations that offer services which access their users’ codebases.
+The platform tier grants access to the Chroma Sync API and is ideal for companies and organizations that offer services which access their users’ codebases.
 The platform tier is available on Chroma’s Team plan.
 If you are interested in using it, please reach out to us at [engineering@trychroma.com](mailto:engineering@trychroma.com).

 # Sources